hashirkz/neural_cellular_automata/README.md

 #### issues
 1. currently not sure why the imgs gradually lose color as they evolve/simulate could be activation function / hyperparameters
+2. imageio.v3 is not working correctly *not my fault* the gifs produced flicker the first frame of the gif occasionally